 I started climbing when I was 12 on a family vacation in Wyoming with a local guide.
 The next summer, I was on the rock again on vacation in Montana with another role model guide.
 I've been a avid climber since 2004 mainly climbing in Japan but also venturing to the US (Joshua Tree, Index WA, Sawtooth Mountains ID), Brazil and Poland.
 I've often hired guides to continually improve my skillset but mainly to have someone new and fun to climb with.

-After 25 years of living in Japan and 15 years as a local based producer for TV shows and movies for my company Local 81 (www.local81.jp), I decided to spend more time guiding.
+After 32 years of living in Japan and 24 years as a local based producer for TV shows and movies for my company Local 81 (www.local81.jp), I decided to spend more time guiding.
 What I like about guiding is that it compliments my producing quiver of world-class communication skills, risk management skills as well as logistics and problem solving.
 And believe me, it was way more fun to worry about the well-being of two climbers than a crew of 50 people.
 Guiding also enhances my emotional skillset making me care more, respect more and empathise more.
 Guiding makes me motivate others as well as myself.
+Below is a collection of climbing photos with me singing a song by Johnny Cash.